LaFriska/sugar-isa/specifications.md

 - `f` denotes the instruction format, `0` for R-format and `1` for I-format.
 - `sf` is the set-flag bit, denoting whether the operation should set the flag register.
 - `p` determines whether a pre/post offset memory operation should use pre-offset or post-offset. `0` means pre-offset, and `1` means post-offset.
-- Note also that the very last possible opcode: `11111` is reserved to represent a program end instruction.
-Executing this instruction will cause the program to stop.
+- The last opcode (`11111`) is reserved for the *terminator* instruction, which signals the computer to finish program execution.
+- Writing undefined instructions to program memory results in undefined behaviour, typically causes program termination.

 ![instructions.png](items/instructions.png)